 Negligence claims (including breaches of duty of all sorts) involving a wide range of professionals and commercial service providers: including solicitors, surveyors, accountants, barristers, corporate and personal tax advisers, actuaries, valuers of all types, financial intermediaries, and commercial/technology/equipment service providers.
 He also has broad expertise and practical experience concerning the regulation and conduct of professionals, particularly lawyers.

-Company, commercial and equity disputes, including: business disputes; company and share acquisitions and valuations; shareholder disputes; disputes with and between directors; rights and disputes over corporate assets and opportunities; fiduciary obligations; charges and other security interests; financial transactions; securitisation arrangements; disputed asset disposals; civil and criminal asset recovery claims; general commercial, banking and finance contracts; commercial agency; evidence gathering for claims overseas; joint ventures; and partnerships.
+Company, commercial, equity and financial (including civil fraud) disputes, including: business disputes; company and share acquisitions and valuations; shareholder disputes; disputes with and between directors; rights and disputes over corporate assets and opportunities; fiduciary obligations; charges and other security interests; financial transactions; securitisation arrangements; disputed asset disposals; civil and criminal asset recovery claims; general commercial, banking and finance contracts; commercial agency; evidence gathering for claims overseas; joint ventures; and partnerships.

-Valuation: disputes about valuations or which raise significant valuation issues, including in relation to properties, other investments, businesses, shareholdings, portfolio assets, pension funds, rent reviews, asset disposals, and artworks.
+Valuation: disputes and advice about valuations or in situations involving valuation issues, including in relation to properties, other investments, businesses, shareholdings, portfolio assets, pension funds, rent reviews, damages claims, asset disposals, and artworks.

 Insolvency: insolvency issues of all sorts arising in his other specialist areas, along with general company, partnership and individual insolvency disputes.